 T-shirts are a fine way to express yourself or profess your love for something.
 They are like bumper stickers for the torso, stating “hey, I like and/or believe in this thing.”
 They can help people find members of their own tribe.
 They can attempt to signal status, opinion

 My parents walked me into kindergarten on my first day of school.
-I didn’t fully understand we weren’t just visiting a new place, but that I was being surrendered to the mercy of the public school system for a long school career.
-I attended Kindergarten at the old A.S.
-Let
+I didn’t fully understand that we weren’t just visiting a new place, but that I was being surrendered to the mercy of the public school system for a long school career.
+I attended Kindergarten at the old A.S

-When channel surfing, Jaws is one of those movies that always knocks me off my surfboard.
-No matter how far into the movie it is, I’ll stop and watch it to the end.
-I can’t say how many times I’ve seen Jaws, but I’d venture to guess that I’ve seen it more than any other fi
+When channel surfing, Jaws is one of those movies that always knocks me off of my surfboard.
+No matter how far into the movie it is, I’ll usually stop and watch it to the end.
+I can’t say how many times I’ve seen Jaws, but I’d venture to guess that I’ve seen it more than a

 In most situations, I tend to imagine the worst case scenario.
 This delightful character trait is a bit of behavior I learned from my father, a catastrophist whose glass is perpetually half-empty.
 My talent for negative thinking has been honed to a fine art when it comes to medical or